-Monday marked the first Memorial Day of the virtual kind.
+Monday marks an official post-pandemic return to Memorial Day in the Rumson-Fair Haven area of the traditional kind.
 The day, usually kicked off by parades in Rumson and Fair Haven and solemn services at Victory and Memorial parks, respectively, brings people in communities together.
 Groups, standing shoulder-to-shoulder, honoring those who sacrificed their lives in service to the country, is the usual visual.
-Not Monday.

 Those groups always include a cluster of scouts, flag-bearing, saluting, honoring those they never knew, yet grew up knowing they must be revered.
 It also always includes a gaggle of school kids offering some contribution to the service and tasked with listening and learning about the day and those it honors.